anzhonghu/anzhonghu/_publications/2021-09-22-paper-title-number-22.md

 date: 2021-09-22
 venue: 'IEEE ICEICT 2021'
 paperurl: 'https://github.com/anzhonghu/Wideband-Millimeter-wave-OFDM-Uplink-with-Hybrid-Receiving'
 citation: 'Y. Li and A. Hu, "Wideband millimeter-wave OFDM uplink with hybrid receiving," in Proc.
 IEEE 4th Int.
 Conf.
 Electron.
 Inform. and Commun.
-Tech., Xian, China, Aug.
+Tech., Xi\'an, China, Aug.
 2021, pp. 735-739.'
 ---
 In this paper, we study millimeter-wave orthogonal frequency division multiplexing uplink transmission with a wide